newrelic/newrelic-gradle-compatibility-doc-plugin/README.md

 ====================================
 This plugin provides support for `generateCompatibilitySite` DSL in your gradle build files.
 Using maven dependency strings, you can quickly define what ranges of target libraries are supported by the agent's builtin instrumentation.

-:warning: This plugin has a very niche use case for the New Relic Java Agent.
+:warning: This plugin has a very niche use case for the New Relic Java agent.
 It is not intended to be used or modified for any other environment.

 Open source license